 ESA Consultations (Biological Opinions)

 The Fish Passage Plan is developed as part of the ongoing O&M strategy to improve fish survival in the Columbia River System (CRS), in accordance with all current and applicable ESA Section 7 Biological Opinions.
-Actions in the FPP shall be in compliance with all other regulatory requirements (e.g., NEPA, CWA) and regional agreements that are in effect at the time (e.g., Fish Accords, 2019-2021 Flexible Spill Agreement).
+Actions in the FPP shall be in compliance with all other regulatory requirements (e.g., NEPA, CWA) and regional agreements that are in effect at the time (e.g., Fish Accords, Agreement for short-term operations of the CRS).

 Deviations from FPP Criteria